hyperjump-io/better-json-schema-errors/README.md

 ## API Error Message Format

 Our API Error Format includes :-
-- **`schemaLocation`**  - A JSON URI that points to the specific keyword(s) within the schema that failed validation.
+- **`schemaLocation`**  - A URI that points to the specific keyword(s) within the schema that failed validation.
 This can be a single string or an array of absolute keyword locations for errors that are grouped together.

 - **`instanceLocation`**  - JSON Pointer to the invalid piece of input data.